livst89/TradeshiftTriangle/README.md

 Scalene: No congruent side lengths.

+Can be done using fairly simple condition statements.
+By first having evaluated whether the input values are valid, the following triangle type evaluation does not need to account for this.

 Possible bonus: Check for right, acute and obtuse triangle?
 Converse Pythagorean Theorem.
 "If the square of the length of the longest side of a triangle is equal to the sum of the squares of the lengths of the other two sides, then the triangle is a right triangle."

 c^2 < a^2 + b^2 = acute